eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 | 1      | C        | A        | B        |

 In this profile, $A$ defeats $B$ (a majority of voters rank $A$ above $B$), $B$ defeats $C$, and $C$ defeats $A$.
 There is no Condorcet winner, and this only requires 3 or more tiers. $\square$

+This is not an abstract result.
+While very rare, Condorcet cycles have occurred in real U.S. elections, such as a [Minnesota city council election in 2022](https://ranked.vote/report/us/mn/2021/11/ward-2){:target="_blank"}.

 > **Definition:** For $C_2$, we denote $S(A)$ as the number of voters who put candidate $A$ in the approved tier.
 We denote $S(A>B)$ as the number of "strict approvals" of $A$ over $B$--voters who put candidate $A$ in the approved tier and candidate $B$ in the not approved tier.
 And $S(A=B)$ as the number of voters who put both candidates in the approved tier.